logo

 Although he didn't have a problem taking Charlie in since the bird likes him too, he said Charlie is no longer his usual self.
 The bird often refuses to eat.

 Instead, he plucks his feathers, attacks, and bites.
-RemarkableLab7 said he took Charlie to a veterinarian bird specialist and was told he was stressed.
+RemarkableLab7 said he took Charlie to a veterinarian bird specialist and was told that he was stressed.

 Would RemarkableLab7 be doing something wrong if he puts Charlie down as suggested by the vet?
 Here's what the AITA community thinks.